is-an-ai/website/SETUP.md

 - CSRF protection with state parameter in OAuth flow
 - Input validation for subdomain names
 - Proper error handling without exposing sensitive data

+## Migration from Next.js

+This project was migrated from Next.js to Vite for:

+- **Cost savings** - No SSR hosting costs
+- **Performance** - Faster development builds
+- **Simplicity** - Static deployment
+- **Compatibility** - Works with any hosting provider

+All functionality remains the same, just with a lighter, faster foundation.